 With warm waters all year round and an easygoing vibe, Pink Sand Beach makes for the ideal getaway.
 You can sunbathe, snorkel and swim at your leisure since the water is relatively calm and shallow.
 Adventure is near, as a trip to Pink Sand Beach can easily be combined with an excursion to the nearby Atlantis waterpark.

 Discover cruises that will take you to The Bahamas here.

 Reynisfjara Beach, Iceland

 It’s hard to believe that the otherworldly landscape of Reynisfjara Beach in Vik, Iceland, was purely formed by nature.
 Towering basalt sea stacks jut out of the water, staircase-like rock formations climb up the sides of cliffs, and the inky black pebbles and stones comprising the beach were all formed from a volcanic eruption during one of the last ice ages.
 The beach’s signature black sand took shape when lava flowed into the ocean and cooled instantly.

 It’s quite a sight, and helps you imagine the incredible process that shaped the landscape so many years ago.
 From Iceland’s capital of Reykjavik, adventurers can hike to the top of an active volcano; and for those not keen on getting so close, there’s always the option to view the country’s volcanoes and glaciers from above via a plane ride.

 Let your wanderlust lead you to Iceland and other historic European destinations here.

-Find your cruise to Cuba here.
+Book your cruise vacation to Perfect Day at CocoCay here.

 Ready to set sail?
 Check out our itineraries to more than 260 destinations around the world to find the beaches of your dreams.
 If you need a little direction, find out what kind of adventurer you are with our quick quiz.